-For some patients at particularly high risk of severe CMV disease (e.g. fetus requiring an intrauterine transfusion [IUT], or CMV-seronegative recipients of allogeneic, hematopoietic stem cell transplants from CMV-seronegative donors), clinicians may choose, in addition to the use of LR components, to transfuse components from CMV-seronegative donors.
+For a fetus requiring an intrauterine transfusion [IUT], clinicians may choose, in addition to the use of LR components, to transfuse components from CMV-seronegative donors.

 Some collection needles are in contact with latex.
 Canadian Blood Services cannot guarantee that this component is latex free.